d1azdn/syslaundry/README.md

-# 📖 leChart <a name="about-project"></a>
+# 📖 syslaundry <a name="about-project"></a>
-**leChart** is an application developed using Java as part of a university assignment.
+**syslaundry** is an application developed using Java as part of a university assignment.
 This project was designed to demonstrate core programming skills and knowledge acquired throughout the course.

 ## ⚙️ Production (done)<a name="production"></a>
 This project progressed over the **course of one weeks** before its public release, following several key stages: starting with finding the core idea, implementing it using Java, and refining the functionality to meet the project requirements.